 Now that we’ve shared our tips for visiting New York City with kids it’s time to help you find things to do in New York City with kids.

 New York City Christmas Activities for Kids, Teens, & Families

 Travel through a Winter Village at Bryant Park

 Aside from the previous mentions, my personal favorite is the Winter Village at Bryant Park (located between 5th and 6th Avenues, and 40 and 42 Streets).
 There you’ll find a smaller ice rink, smaller tree (with decorations!), and fewer crowds.
-2020 also brings the addition of cozy igloos and a curling cafe and both continue for 2022.
+2020 brought the addition of cozy igloos and a curling cafe and both continue for 2022.
 There are also plenty of places to eat and shop, and just take a load off those tired feet.
-The smaller feels cozier to me, and there’s plenty of tables to rest at – you might even catch an outdoor movie!
-Their tree lighting ceremony date for 2020 has not been set yet.
+The smaller feels cozier to me, and there are plenty of tables to rest at – you might even catch an outdoor movie!

 Watch Christmas Performances on Broadway and off Broadway

 The Radio City Christmas Spectacular at Radio City Music Hall is a must see and back for 2022!
 This year there are plenty of live shows to see including Twas The Night Before by Cirque Du Soleil at Madison Square Garden, performances of The Nutcracker throughout the city, and plenty of family friendly Broadway shows.
 If you find yourself going into the city for any of those, you can surely take a detour to see the Rockefeller Center Tree or the Bryant Park tree.